Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Best workers’ compensation insurance practices

+• Create return-to-work programs: Lovejoy recommended establishing structured return-to-work plans for employees recovering from injuries.
 “Companies should have a formal ‘return to light duty’ program,” he said.
 “If employees are not fit to return to their normal job duties, they can still return to work and perform modified duties and, as such, reduce the overall claim amount.”
-This is good for the employee, who will be less isolated, and for the company that has the benefit of the employee’s expertise.
+These programs can help employees stay connected to the workplace while helping businesses manage claim costs.

-Jennifer Dublino and Kiely Kuligowski contributed to this article.
+Kimberlee Leonard and Jennifer Dublino contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?